 Opioids are effective in treating severe, persistent, and chronic pain.
-It is a prescription drug, which means that you cannot purchase it without presenting a prescription form signed by a licensed physician.
+Opioids are prescription drugs, which means that you cannot purchase them without presenting a prescription form signed by a licensed physician.

-There has been a remarkable increase in the prescription of opioids to treat chronic pain from 1999 to 2015.
+There was a remarkable increase in the prescription of opioids to treat chronic pain from 1999 to 2015.
 However, this surge came with the rise in the number of opioid misuse and overdose cases, prompting the Department of Health and Human Services to announce an opioid crisis in 2017.

 Opioids work by attaching themselves to opioid receptors in the brain and other areas of the body, blocking the body’s pain signals from being sent to the brain.
 Since they mask pain, many patients find relief after taking the drug.